lambda-bw-african-marketplace/backend-bruno/readme.md

 <br>
 <br>
 Private Route
-* AUTH = Endpoint will required a JWT Token in the HEADER
+* AUTH = Private endpoints will required a JWT Token in the HEADER.
 <br>
 <br>